zhuolonghao/zhuolonghao.github.io/_posts/2024-07-01-leveraged_credit_defining_leveraged.md

 | Liquidity    | - | 5%  | 30% | - |
 | Size    | 25% | - | - | - |

-The borrower's size also influences the selection of metrics within each risk area, as does its threshold for highly leveraged borrowers.
+The following further details the metrics and their thresholds for highly leveraged borrowers.
-Below are a few examples.

 For Large-Corp,
   * **Leverage**: Total_Debt/Adjusted_EBITDA > 3.75x (35%)